chaotic-society/theoretica/README.md

 <img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/mattiaisgro/uroboro"> <img alt="GitHub issues" src="https://img.shields.io/github/issues/mattiaisgro/uroboro">
 # Uroboro
-A header-only math library for videogames, simulations and graphics in C++, with x86 Assembly enhancements.
-Includes approximations of common math functions, vector and matrix calculations (see [Functionalities](https://github.com/mattiaisgro/uroboro/blob/master/README.md#Functionalities) for more).
+A general purpose mathematical header-only library in C++ intended for graphical and physical simulations.
+Includes approximations of common math functions with Assembly enhancements, vector and matrix calculations, as well as complex numbers, quaternions and statistical functions (see [Functionalities](https://github.com/mattiaisgro/uroboro/blob/master/README.md#Functionalities) for more).

 Matrices are column-first, for direct use in OpenGL.

 ## How to use
-Include `uroboro.h` and you will be able to use `vec<N>` and `mat<N, K>` classes.
+Include `uroboro.h` and to be able to use `vec<N>` and `mat<N, K>` classes.
 All functions and classes are defined inside the `uroboro` namespace (and the `umath` alias if `UROBORO_NO_NAMESPACE` is _not_ defined).

-Define `UROBORO_INCLUDE_ALL` before including `uroboro.h` and all header files will be included automatically, otherwise only basic functionality will be included.
+Define `UROBORO_INCLUDE_ALL` before including `uroboro.h` to automatically include all header files, otherwise only basic functionality will be included (vectors, matrices, complex numbers and common functions).

 ## Functionalities
 - Common math operations (trig. functions, sqrt, exp, ...)
 - Vector operations (N-dimensional)
-- Matrix operations (with transformations including rotations)
+- Matrix operations (with transformations, including rotations)
 - Complex numbers (with common complex functions), Quaternions and Phasors
 - Wide range of statistical functions (including least squares linearization)
-- Approximation of roots
+- Approximation of roots and extrema
 - Derivative and integral approximations (including Runge-Kutta of 4th order)
 - Interpolation between points (Linear interpolation, Bezier)